 - After you double check that everything is correct, you can run your Magento 2 web store, wait for reindexing and DNS settings changes.

 The import of media files, just like storefront design and access control lists, has to be done manually.
 You should first synchronize your media storage database in Magento 1 and Magento 2 and then manually copy media files from <your Magento 1 install dir>/media to <your Magento 2 install dir>/pub/media.
 For more information, consult this Magento Guide.

 16. Custom themes don’t migrate

 Unfortunately, Magento 1 themes won’t run on Magento 2.
 Contact theme vendors for new versions of the themes you use, check other themes available on Magento Marketplace, or create your own custom theme.

 Though the latest versions of Magento 2 have SEO enhancements, there are still several common mistakes that lead merchants to worse positions in SERP.
 See below to be on the safe side.

 17. Double-indexing for both HTTP and HTTPS website versions

 This is one of the Magento 2 problems with duplicate content.
 To prevent it, use rel canonical to highlight the HTTPS version as the main one and enable redirection to it.

-Layered Navigation, pagination of search results, product variations can cause the duplicate content problem.
+Layered Navigation, pagination of search results, product variations can cause duplicate content problems.
 This article explains how to solve it in detail, but for now, you can at least remember to index only key navigation pages (like categories) and avoid indexing sorting pages with particular parameters.